mattmc3/omz-plus/README.md

 The trick with _OMZ Plus!_ is it pre-processes the builtin Oh-My-Zsh variables you're already using.
-By sourcing _OMZ Plus!_ right before you source Oh-My-Zsh, it detects git hosted plugins, handles cloning and symlinking, and then scrubs those variables so that they are ready for Oh-My-Zsh to use them.
+By sourcing _OMZ Plus!_ right before you source Oh-My-Zsh, it detects git-hosted plugins, handles cloning and symlinking, and then scrubs those variables back to the basics so that they are ready for Oh-My-Zsh to use.

 Show me the code!